existential_freedom_meaning_isolation_death.jpeg

 • Individual yoga tuition and other body work

-• Meditation tuition (Mindfulness, Zen, Yoga etc)
+• Meditation tuition (Mindfulness, Zen, etc)

 • Emotional and body awareness development